26 Best Things to Do in Bainbridge Island WA 2026

 20. Naval Undersea Museum, Keyport, WA

-- Location: 1 Garnett Way, WA 98345, Keyport, USA, 98345, US
+• Location: 1 Garnett Way, Keyport, WA 98345, USA

 21. Battle Point Park

 The park has ample open space.
-Battle Point houses two ponds and soccer fields, a jogging trail and horse area, three fields for softball, two tennis and basketball courts, a picnic area, a play area, a large structure for children to play, a court for roller hockey, disc golf court, garden plot, maintenance shop, and park district offices.
+Battle Point houses two ponds and soccer fields, a jogging trail and horse area, three fields for softball, two tennis and basketball courts, a picnic area, a play area, a large structure for children to play, a court for roller hockey, a disc golf court, a garden plot, a maintenance shop, and park district offices.

 Location: 11299 Arrow Point Dr. NE, Bainbridge Island, WA 98110, United States